Lezette/Lezette/README.md

 - 🌱 I am currently learning system design, web core vitals, and performance.
 - 🔭 I’m currently working on [She Code Africa](https://github.com/she-code-africa/SCA-WEBSITE-V3) website.
 - ⭐️ I'm looking to contribute to open-source projects that raise awareness about web accessibility.
-- 🤔 I’m looking for help with improving my frontend animations and website performance.
+- 🤔 I’m looking for help with understanding frontend 3d animations and how they work.
 - 💬 Ask me about web accessibility or creating a better experience for women in the tech community!
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to work as a backend PHP developer, specializing in Laravel.
-However, my true passion for web development blossomed when I discovered frontend work.
+However, my true passion for web development blossomed when I started frontend.
 Since then, I've found great joy in creating amazing user experiences.
 - 🤖 Geeky fun fact: I'm a CSS enthusiast!
 I've gathered loads of interesting CSS facts and theories along the way.
 There's just something so cool about playing with CSS and creating eye-catching designs for websites.